-Dr. Sander Kersten is a Full Professor within the Division of Human Nutrition and Health at Wageningen University in the Netherlands and a Courtesy Professor within the Division of Nutritional Sciences and the Schleifer Family Professor at Cornell University (USA).
-He received his MSc degree in Human Nutrition from Wageningen University in 1993, and his PhD degree in Nutritional Biochemistry from Cornell University in 1997.
+Sander Kersten, Ph.D. is the director of the Division of Nutritional Sciences and the Schleifer Family Professor at Cornell University.
+Dr. Kersten received his MSc degree in Human Nutrition from Wageningen University in 1993, and his Ph.D. degree in Nutritional Biochemistry from Cornell University in 1997.
 After a postdoctoral stay in the laboratory of Dr. Walter Wahli at the University of Lausanne, Switzerland, he moved back to Wageningen University in 2000 with a career development grant from the Royal Netherlands Academy of Arts and Sciences.
 He was appointed to Associate Professor in 2006 and Full Professor in 2011.
 In 2014 he became Chair of the Nutrition, Metabolism and Genomics group and in 2019 Chairman of the Division of Human Nutrition and Health at Wageningen University.
 He will join Cornell in January 2024.